haplotype/idul/README.md

 This is the standard linear mixed model.
 The following options specify each components (except e).

     -p phenotype_file (y).
+    -c covariate_file (W).
+    -i vcf_file  (x).
+    -g bimbam_mean_genotypes (x).
+    -k kinship_file (u).

 Phenotypes file is expected to have multiple columns (a single column is okay too) with one column for each phenotype.
 Phenotypes should have no missing values.

-    -c covariate_file (W).

 Covariates file is a square, with the same number of rows as phenotypes, and however many columns needed.

-    -i vcf_file  (x).

-  Missing values are allowed for vcf files (replaced with the mean genotypes).
+Missing values are allowed for vcf files (replaced with the mean genotypes), but not allowed for bimbam mean genotypes.
+Kinship is a square and symmetric kinsihp matrix, such as one estimated by [kindred](https://github.com/haplotype/kindred).

-    -g bimbam_mean_genotypes (x).

 Rows of bimbam mean genotype looks like below.

     rs123 A G 0 1 2 2 0 1.1 0
     rs456 C T 1 0 1 0.05 0 2 0

-  Missing value is not allowed in bimbam mean genotypes.

-    -k kinship_file (u).

-  Kinship is a square and symmetric kinsihp matrix, such as one estimated by [kindred](https://github.com/haplotype/kindred)

-The options related to input files:
+### The options related to input files:

     -e eigenvector_file.

-  Each column is an eigenvector.

     -v eigenvalues_file.

-  One row with n numbers, assumed jth number of the eigenvalue correpsonding to j-th column of the eigenvectors.
-These two options come together, and mutually exclusive with -k.

     -f minor_allele_freq.

+In eigenvector file, each column is an eigenvector.
+Eigenvalues file contains one row with n numbers, its jth number should correspond to j-th column of the eigenvectors.
+Two options -e and -v come together, and mutually exclusive with -k.
-  SNPs whose maf below the threshold will be removed.
+SNPs whose minor allele frequencies are below the threshold will be removed.

 ## Output and options
 There are three output files: pref.log (a txt document contains log), pref.snpinfo.txt.gz, and pref.pval.gz file, where pref is specified by -o.